May 21st, 2021

 Next I took out the reef and tied the snotter off temporarily to the end of the sprit.
 When I raise the sail to the top of the mast, the sprit comes with it since I’ve got the snotter block tied to a pendant from the main halyard.
 After the sail is up I can properly tension the snotter and cleat it off back on the centerboard case.
 I still need to tie the nettles into the grommets so everything is ready to go.

 There’s Windmill Point dead ahead, but little wind to get there.
 My phone was at about 3% and for some reason it wouldn’t charge from my backup battery.
 It was a little stressful trying to guess when I’d arrive and coordinate with my folks to meet me.
+I later found out the phone’s charging port was packed with pocket lint.

 Then this rig passed me and I started considering the virtues of powerboats.
 Especially since the wind shifted and I decided to row the last mile and a half back.
 My phone died 2/10 of a mile from the ramp just as I saw dad pulling in with my car and trailer.